oldmill1/squire/README.md

-# Squire
+# Squire (WIP)

-A minimalist, keyboard-driven text editor built with SvelteKit.
-Squire offers a clean, distraction-free writing experience with modal editing inspired by Vim, featuring three distinct modes for different editing workflows.
+Goal: To create keyboard-driven writing editor.
+Squire offers a distraction-free writing experience inspired by Vim.

-## Features
+## Modes

-### Modal Editing

 Squire operates in three distinct modes, each optimized for different tasks: